-It's important to note that an air purifier is only effective against viruses if it can clean all of the air in the room it's located in.
+It's important to note that an air purifier is only effective against viruses if it can clean all the air in the room where it's located.
 This is why you should take care to purchase the appropriate air purifier per square footage of the room you want to be purified, whether it's 200 square feet or 1,200+ square feet.

 This is because the air purifier has to push the air in the room through its filter.
 Too small and it will struggle to clean the space effectively.
 Too large and you may end up paying more for what you need — but it will certainly turn over the air and clean the space quicker if that’s a concern.